mac-cain13/iDealBundle/Readme.md

 # iDEAL Bundle for Symfony [![Build Status of master](https://travis-ci.org/wrep/iDealBundle.png?branch=master)](https://travis-ci.org/wrep/iDealBundle)
 **iDEAL Bundle for Symfony makes implementing iDEAL v3.3.1 a breeze.**

+## Warning
+**This is a work in progress**, it's used in some production sites, but there are some things still unfinished.
+So use at your own risk!

 ## When to use?
 Use this iDEAL Bundle when you need to implement the iDEALv3 protocol and want full control over all behaviour.
 For example when implementing [Rabobank iDEAL Professional](https://www.rabobank.nl/bedrijven/producten/betalen_en_ontvangen/geld_ontvangen/ideal/) or [ING iDEAL Advanced](http://www.ing.nl/zakelijk/betalen/geld-ontvangen/ideal/index.aspx).